2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/_index.md

 Registration fee includes:

 - Workshops (1 & 2 June)
-Workshops are held in a 4-hour format.
+Workshops are held in 4-hour / 2-hour formats.
 Experienced community members guide participants in a hands-on manner through the secrets of the presented project.
 Everyone is invited to use their own computer.
 Lunch is provided during the workshop days to registered participants.
 **Important note!
-The cost is related to a single workshop.**
+One ticket grants access to a single specific workshop.**

 - FOSS4G Europe Conference (3 - 5 July)
-Access to 3 conference days (plenary session, conference tracks, lunch, coffee breaks), Ice-Breaker on 3 July, Gala Evening on 4 July.
+Access to 3 conference days (plenary session, conference tracks, lunch, coffee breaks), Ice-Breaker on 3 July, and Social Bytes on 4 July.

 - FOSS4G 2023 Community Sprint (6 & 7 July)
 The Community Sprint is a complimentary event to which everyone is invited to